withastro/docs/src/pages/en/tutorial/2-astro-pages/index.md

 In this section, you will add new pages and content to your Astro website using your code editor in your workspace, either locally on your computer, or in your online cloud workspace.

 Before writing any code, you will open your code editor and use its terminal to run Astro in **dev (development) mode** so that can preview your changes while you work.
-Using the **continuous integration/deployment** system we set up with GitHub and Netlify, any updates you **commit and push** (save) to your project's online repository at GitHub will be automatically discovered by Netlify and re-published to the web.
+Using the **continuous integration/deployment** system set up with GitHub and Netlify, any updates you **commit and push** (save) to your project's online repository at GitHub will be automatically discovered by Netlify and re-published to the web.

 You will learn about the **two sections of a `.astro` file** and how they work together to create the content for a **single page** on your website.
 Want to make a new page?
 You'll add a new `.astro` file to your project!
 | `.astro` Section | Language used | contents |